stsaxe/Investments-Machine-Learning-for-Finance-2025/README.md

-This is the repository for the group project of Alexander Jean-Marc Fuchser, Daniel Eymann and Stefan Richard Saxer for the course "Investments – Selected Quantitative Tools" at UZH in spring 2025.
+This is the repository for the group project of Alexander Jean-Marc Fuchser, Daniel Eymann and Stefan Richard Saxer created for the course "Investments – Selected Quantitative Tools" at UZH in spring 2025.

 This repository is structured as follows:
 - **data**: contains the provided dataset converted from xlsx to csv